 - INS Vikrant was decommissioned in 1997 and it was preserved as a museum till 2012

-- Somaiya had raised funds to save INS Vikrant but did not deposit it with the Raj Bhavan
+- Shiv Sena claims that Somaiya raised funds to save Vikrant but didn't deposit it with the Raj Bhavan

 - Somaiya had denied the allegations of misappropriating the money raised to save INS Vikrant